 Understanding a multi-threaded program have always been a wild goose chase for many programmers.
 There are always many aspects to consider when writing a multi-threaded program.

-The difference between green threads vs native threads is something that programmers may be unaware of.
-Both are mechanisms are ways of achieving a "multi-threaded program".
+The difference between native threads and green threads is something that new programmers may be unaware of.
+Both are mechanisms are ways of achieving a “multi-threaded program”.
 It is the compiler / interpreter variants that usually implements green or native threads.

 Execution in a multi-core machines